Back to posts

 Several CVEs and advisories were released:

-After Apple clarified they would fix the issue, no more advisories or CVEs were requested, and no more companies were contacted about the issue.
+After Apple clarified that they would fix the issue, no more advisories or CVEs were requested, and no more companies were contacted about the issue.